 About

 I completed an MSc in Applied Mathematics at Stellenbosch in 2005, and a PhD in Computer Science at Sheffield Hallam University in the UK in 2008.
-After a short postdoc at South Africa's Council for Scientific and Industrial Research, I returned to Stellenbosch in 2009 where I have been teaching a variety of undergrad and postgrad courses in Applied Mathematics and Computer Science, and working with many wonderful grad students.
+After a short postdoc at South Africa's Council for Scientific and Industrial Research, I returned to Stellenbosch in 2009 where I have been developing and teaching a variety of undergrad and postgrad courses in Applied Mathematics and Computer Science, and working with many inspiring grad students.

-Office: Room A311, General Engineering Building, Banghoek Road Email: wbrink [at] sun [dot] ac [dot] za Phone: +27 (0)21 808 4218
+Office: Room A3043, General Engineering Building, Banghoek Road Email: wbrink [at] sun [dot] ac [dot] za Phone: +27 (0)21 808 4218

 Community engagement